Faster, More Efficient Movement Across BordersAT A GLANCE

 - Integrated trade facilitation (ITF) aims to establish a regional mechanism to complement and strengthen the CCC process, building on interagency cooperation and partnership with the private sector.
 The ITF work program will focus on

 - promoting the establishment of a national joint transport and trade facilitation coordinating committee (the national joint committee) and a CAREC regional joint transport and trade facilitation coordinating committee to engage a wider range of other national agencies involved in trade and border control;

-- supporting the adoption of the single window scheme to streamline transport, freight forwarding, trade logistics, and customs operations, and enhance the competitiveness of the CAREC countries; and
+- supporting the adoption of the single-window scheme to streamline transport, freight forwarding, trade logistics, and customs operations, and enhance the competitiveness of the CAREC countries; and

-- implementing a corridors performance measurement and monitoring scheme to ascertain the current situation along the links and nodes of each CAREC priority corridor, identify bottlenecks, and determine courses of action to address such bottlenecks.
+- implementing a corridor performance measurement and monitoring scheme to ascertain the current situation along the links and nodes of each CAREC priority corridor, identify bottlenecks, and determine courses of action to address such bottlenecks.